mozz100/weddingapp/README.md

 =============

 First, look in the file `config/initializers/custom.rb`.
 You need to set at least the name of the whole site.
-You should also put other configuration in this file, for instance, to send emails, your site will need valid credentials.
+You should also put other configuration in this file.
+For instance, to be able to send emails, your site will almost certainly need valid credentials for an SMTP server.

 **To add/edit pages, pictures and things**